 1-2.
 UE A sends a PDN Connectivity Request message or PDU Session Establishment Request to the MME/AMF to request a PDN connection.
 The MME/AMF allocates a bearer ID and sends a Create Session Request message to the PGW-C/SMF or invokes the Nsmf_PDUSession_CreateSMContext Request to SMF.

-3. The PGW-U/SMF shall provision a PDR containing an application ID to match RTCP RR Packets and associate it with a URR to request the UPF to report upon detecting those packets.
+3. The PGW-C/SMF shall provision a PDR containing an application ID to match RTCP RR Packets and associate it with a URR to request the UPF to report upon detecting those packets.
 If the PGW-C/SMF detects that all the PCRF/PCF instances in the network fail, then it uses local PCC policy to establish an EPS bearer/QoS flow for IMS signalling (QCI/5QI=5) for IMS signalling.

 4. The subsequent procedure of the EPS bearer/QoS flow establishment proceeds.